 Now, let’s discuss borders from a high-level and look at what they accomplish for your hardscape project.

 Consistency and contrast

-The first step to designing a paving stone border is to choose colors that complement each other.
+The first step to designing a border for pavers is to choose colors that complement each other.
 Here’s how we think about this: you can lay a consistent border or a contrast border.
 Both need to complement your hardscape.

 Caption: This is a border that’s consistent with the color pattern and subtle in its design.
 However, the owner has done an excellent job of complimenting the overall color tone of his hardscape.

 As you can see, consistent borders blend in and tie in your project, making it look consistent.
 On the other hand, contrasting borders give your project a level of depth.
 As you can see below, the owner uses the minority color in his hardscape as his border to add a level of contrast to the hardscape.